-The chart below shows the distribution of kerb and gutter assets Photographs of road surfaces provide a guide to what Condition 1 - Very Good and 5 - Very Poor look like.
+The chart below shows the distribution of kerb and gutter assets.
+Photographs of kerb and gutter provide a guide to what Condition 1 - Very Good and 5 - Very Poor look like.

-This chart shows the average condition of each of the footway materials
+Condition 1 Condition 5 This chart shows the average condition of each of the footway materials

-A footpath and kerb and gutter assets verification and condition collection has just been completed in 2019.
-This demonstrates the overall condition of the kerb and gutter network is footway is a 2.54 and <5% of the road network falls within categories 4 or 5.
+Similar material types have been consolidated into groups.
+A footpath, kerb and gutter asset verification and condition collection exercise was completed in 2019.
+The exercise demonstrated that the overall condition of the footway, kerb and gutter network has an overall condition of 2.54 and less than 5% of the road network falls within categories 4 or 5.
 Any kerb and gutter asset rated a condition 4 or 5 has been or is under investigation and, subject to final assessment, will be included in the works program in the next 1-3 years.